agentheath/portfolio/writing/mobile_app/gov_framework.md

 ### Guiding Principles

-_Our guiding principle is simple: we want to ensure apps created on Mobile App are **consistent** in design, **performant**, **high quality**, and **provide delightful, mobile-first experiences** for our users.
+_Our guiding principle is simple: we want to ensure apps created on Mobile App are **consistent** in design, **performant**, **high quality**, and **capable of providing delightful, mobile-first experiences** for our users.
 To that end, please consider the following when designing and developing apps for Mobile App:_

 * **_Mobile App_ is best-suited for lightweight tools tailored for the mobile experience.** Apps requiring large screen real estate or heavy-duty work like extensive typing or coding are not suitable for _Mobile App_.
 * **Consider the value of having a _mobile_ app.** Don’t duplicate your web app.
-Mobile apps should compliment desktop apps to enhance overall productivity.
-Would this app serve your user’s needs just as well as a desktop app?
+Mobile apps should complement desktop apps to enhance overall productivity.
+Would this app serve your users’ needs just as well as a desktop app?
 Does it utilize mobile-specific features like push notifications or location services?
 Will _Company_mates need to access it while away from their desks?
 * **Clearly define the unique value of your app.** Apps should serve use-cases not already served by the _Mobile App_ platform.
 Don’t duplicate the functionality of existing _Mobile App_ apps.
-* **_Mobile App_ is only available to _Company_ FTEs.** _Mobile App_ is not available for visitors, contractors, or 3rd parties.
+* **_Mobile App_ is only available to _Company_ FTEs.** _Mobile App_ is not available for visitors, contractors, or third parties.
 * **Align your app with _Company_’s mission and values as well as company priorities.**

 ### [Detailed Checklist of Requirements for _Mobile App_ Apps](checklist)